-KingsWellies Nursery - Outdoor Education Numeracy and Mathematics Early Level

-Experiences and Outcomes Outdoor Learning Opportunities Number and Number Processes I have explored numbers, understanding that they represent quantities and I can use them to count, create sequences and describe order.
+KingsWellies Nursery - Outdoor Education Numeracy and Mathematics Early Level cally Level Experiences and Outcomes Outdoor Learning Opportunities Number and Number Processes I have explored numbers, understanding that they represent quantities and I can use them to count, create sequences and describe order.
 MNU 0-02a I use practical material and can 'count on and back' to help me to understand addition and subtraction, recording my ideas and solutions in different ways.
 MNU 0-03a Place number tiles in a circle.
 Use a spinner arrow in the middle.
 When the arrow points to a number 93, for example), everyone stamps, claps or jumps three times.
 Place number tiles 1-12 in a circle round the spinner.
 Play "What's the time Mr Wolf?"
 Using the arrow to decide the time.
 Put an object on 2 of the numbers and if the spinner points to one of these, it is dinner time.
 Make a number track 0-10 with floor tiles.
 Roll an outdoor dice to move an object (or themselves) along the number track.
-Arrange number tiles (1 to 10 or more) in a solid rectangle.
+Arrange number track on the ground.
+Challenge.
 Take turns to throw two fleece balls on them.
 Say what number they have landed on.
 Challenge.
 Add the numbers together.
 Arrange all the numerals on the ground.
-Children take it in turn to roll two dice, and then pick up the highest or lowest numeral from the ground.
-Reep playing until you have collected two numerals the same.
+Challenge.
+Add the numbers together.
+Arrange all the numerals on the ground.
+Keep playing until you have collected two numerals the highest or lowest numeral from the ground.
+Keep playing until you have collected two numerals the same.
 Introduce terms first, then, next and last through team sports, games and races (inked to P.E.) in the playground.
 Use existing playground markings or draw a number line with chalk.
 Pupils then cover up and identify the missing number.
-Give pupils numbers 0-10.
-Pupils run around with numbers visible to all.
-Ask them to get into numerical odd numbers and pupils could either jump forward or crouch down.
+Use existing playground markings or draw a number line with chalk.
+Pupils then toget into numerical order beginning at zero.
+Challenge: Begin at the highest number.
+While in line children recite even and odd numbers and pupils could either jump forward or crouch down.
 Lay out a hop scotch board or number track in the playground.
 Pupils jump on number before 5, number after 6.
 Use a box of maths flashcards.
 Pass them round to the music.
 When the music stops take out the card and answer the question.
 Number ping pong - split the class into two groups As and Bs.
 Group A asks a question and throws ball or bean bag to B who answers and then repeats the process going down the line.